The Client (The Office): Plot

-Michael Scott (Steve Carell) and Jan Levinson (Melora Hardin) meet with Christian (Tim Meadows), a county government employee in charge of the government's office paper contract.
+Michael Scott and Jan Levinson meet with Christian, who is in charge of the county government's office paper contract.
 Taking him on as a client could mean the branch will not have to downsize, a threat that has been looming for the past year.
-Jan is disgusted when Michael changes the meeting location from a hotel meeting room to Chili's without permission and persists in jokes and personal discussion instead of getting down to business.
+Jan is not happy that Michael changed the meeting location from a hotel meeting room to Chili's without permission and persists in jokes and personal discussion instead of getting down to business.
 However, she discovers at the end of the day that there is a method to his madness, as the bonding between Michael and Christian allows him to close the deal.
 Afterwards, in the parking lot, Michael and the recently divorced Jan kiss and leave together.

-During the meeting Michael calls Pam Beesly (Jenna Fischer) to read from one of the joke books in his desk, where she finds a screenplay written by Michael entitled Threat Level: Midnight, starring himself as "Agent Michael Scarn".
+During the meeting Michael calls Pam Beesly to read from one of the joke books in his desk, where she finds a screenplay written by Michael entitled Threat Level: Midnight, starring himself as "Agent Michael Scarn".
 The staff perform a read-through of the script, in which the character sequence "Dwigt" appears.
-They realize Michael based his incompetent sidekick on Dwight Schrute (Rainn Wilson), but later changed the name with a search and replace, which did not affect the single misspelling of Dwight's name.
-Dwight is upset and shuts down the exercise to invite everyone to set off fireworks outside, but only Kevin Malone (Brian Baumgartner) follows.
+They realize Michael based his incompetent sidekick on Dwight Schrute, but later changed the name with a search and replace, which did not affect the misspelling of Dwight's name.
+Dwight is upset and shuts down the exercise to invite everyone to set off fireworks outside, but only Kevin Malone follows.

 When the staff discuss their worst first dates, Pam astounds them with a story of how her date forgot about her and left her behind at a minor league hockey game.
 Their astonishment increases when they realize the date was her now-fiancé, Roy.
-Later, Jim Halpert (John Krasinski) and Pam break off their respective evening plans to enjoy an impromptu dinner on the roof and watch Dwight and Kevin fool around with fireworks.
+Jim Halpert and Pam break off their respective evening plans to enjoy an impromptu dinner on the roof and watch Dwight and Kevin fool around with fireworks.
 The next day Jim half-jokingly remarks to Pam that this was their first date.
 When Pam replies bluntly that it was not a date, Jim is caught by surprise and makes a snide comment about the hockey game date.
 Hurt, Pam breaks off the conversation.

-That morning, Dwight, having spent the night in the office, sees Jan coming by to retrieve her car, igniting gossip that she had sex with Michael.
+The following morning, Dwight, having spent the night in the office, sees Jan coming by to retrieve her car, igniting gossip that she had sex with Michael.
 Michael reveals to the documentary crew that they made out and talked long into the night before falling asleep.
 Jan calls and says she regrets what happened, even accusing Michael of deliberately getting her drunk to initiate a romantic encounter with her, but Michael refuses to accept her change of heart.
-He and Jim share a moment of confusion at their (apparently) unrequited loves.
+He and Jim share a moment of confusion at their love interests.